JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 This is expected since we have not plugged in the microphone yet.
 If you got some other type of error, please open an issue.

-In the final section we will be configuring the assistant for your microphone.
+In the next section we will be configuring the microphone for the assistant.

 ### Configuring

-This section describes how to pick your microphone, how to tune the microphone, how to tune the sensitivity and how to create a service.
+This section describes how to pick your microphone, how to tune the microphone and how to tune the sensitivity.

 #### Picking Microphone